 Chop ginger very fine and mix ALL ingredients well.

-- 10 drops of Now, Omica, or Sweet Leaf brand plain liquid stevia extract
+- 10 drops of Omica plain liquid stevia

 Blend all ingredients except olive oil in a food processor.
 While blending, drizzle in olive oil until smooth.